Skip to navigation Skip to content

 If it is:

-- not known where the incorrect payment went, complete a Medicare EFT Dispute Form and send via email to MPS Assessing
+• not known where the incorrect payment went, complete a Manual EFT Payment Request form (PP048) form and send via email to MPS Assessing.
+The Resources page contains a link to the form

 Note: repayments can only be actioned by Service Officers with the appropriate skill tag.